KoptelovaEkaterina/Bioinformatics/README.md

 ## Using ggplot2 R

-A few solutions to the R course from the stepic platform.
+A few solutions to the R course from the stepik platform.

 🐉 The USmelanoma dataframe (package HSAUR3) contains data on white male malignant melanoma mortality from 1950-1969 in various US states (except Hawaii).
 Plotting the kernel density of mortality using "darkorange" color.